-7.5.7 Legs
+6.5.7 Legs

 The upper legs of both dummies shall be in contact with the seat cushion as far as possible.
-The distance apart of the outside metal surfaces of the knees of each dummy shall be $270 \text{mm} \pm 10 \text{mm}$ (except if the left foot is placed on a footrest in par.
-7.5.8 below).
+The distance apart of the outside metal surfaces of the knees of each dummy shall be $270 \text{mm} \pm 10 \text{mm}$ .
+When the left foot is placed on a footrest or the right foot is positioned onto the accelerator pedal as described in 6.5.8 below, the distance between the knees may be altered..
 The legs of the dummies should be in vertical longitudinal planes as far as is possible.

-7.5.8 Feet
+6.5.8 Feet

 The driver dummy's right foot shall rest on the undepressed accelerator pedal with the heel on the floor.
 If the foot cannot be placed on the pedal then it should be placed as far forwards as possible with the foot perpendicular to the lower tibia, in line with the centre line of the pedal.
 The left foot should be placed as flat as possible on the toe-board parallel to the centre line of the vehicle.
 If any part of the left foot is in contact with a foot-rest or wheel arch when in this position then place the foot fully on this rest providing a normal seating position can still be achieved.
 Keep the legs in the same vertical longitudinal plane.
-The knee gap requirement of 270mm \pm 10mm may be ignored in this case.
+The knee gap requirement of $270 \text{mm} \pm 10 \text{mm}$ may be ignored in this case.
 Note the knee gap in the test details.